SWORDIntel/NOT_STISLA/docs/INTEGRATION_GUIDE.md

-# NOT_Competitor Complete Integration Guide
+# NOT_STISLA Complete Integration Guide

 ## Overview

-NOT_Competitor is an ultra-high-performance search algorithm that delivers **22.28× speedup** over binary search through advanced interpolation techniques and AVX2 SIMD optimizations.
-This guide provides complete integration instructions for incorporating NOT_Competitor into high-performance applications requiring fast sorted data access.
+NOT_STISLA is an ultra-high-performance search algorithm that delivers **22.28× speedup** over binary search through advanced interpolation techniques and AVX2 SIMD optimizations.
+This guide provides complete integration instructions for incorporating NOT_STISLA into high-performance applications requiring fast sorted data access.

 ## Performance Benefits